hackoregon/archive-campaign-finance-SpatialDatabase/Docs/Fedora-Setup.md

 The database user and home database will have the same name as your Linux login.
-For example, if your login is 'charlie' you'll have a database login of 'charlie' and there will be a database named 'charlie'.
+For example, if your login is 'charlie' you'll have a database login of 'charlie' and there will be a home database named 'charlie'.
+The home database will have the 'postgis', 'postgis\_topology' and 'address\_standardizer' extensions installed.
 The script will ask you to create a password for this user as well.

 You only have to run this script once, but it won't hurt anything if you run it again.